oyoenisaiaa/SQL/README.md

-# SQL crash course with CoRise.
+# SQL course with CoRise.